 “Danger is something I am accustomed to, Señorita.”

 Taking a different approach, Esperanza said, “Didn’t you notice who my customers were?
 These chocolates are only for women.
 It helps with their menstruation.”
-She was partially lying.
+She was only partially lying.

 Realizing the chocolates were a dead end, Pierre quickly thought of another reason to come back.
 “I can fix your door.”